Aaron Frenkel

-Aaron G. Frenkel (אהרון פרנקל; born September 9, 1957, in Israel) is an Israeli businessman.
+Aaron G. Frenkel (אהרון פרנקל; born September 9, 1957, in Israel) is an Israeli businessman and investor in the energy, real estate, defense and aviation sectors.

 Career

+Early career

+Frenkel began his business career as an agent for IAI.

+Europe

 Since the 1980s, Frenkel has been the owner of the Loyd's Group, a holding company that has invested in real estate and the aerospace industry.

 Frenkel established the Loyd's Group as a representative of The Boeing Company, Airbus SE, Gulfstream Aerospace, Agusta, Embraer and others in the Central & Eastern European market.

+Frenkel is the owner of Lilium, which owns the LIM Center, a skyscraper in Warsaw, which houses a Marriott Hotel until 2024 and a Presidential Hotel since 2024.

+Israel and Worldwide

+in 2018-2019, Frenkel purchased about 20% of the drone company Aeronautics Defense Systems, and in 2019 he sold his share to Rafael Advanced Defense Systems.

-Frankel acquired control of Gav-Yam in 2020.
+Frenkel acquired control of Gav-Yam in 2020.
 He sold his stake to the Property & Building Corp in December 2021 at a value of NIS 3.1 billion, earning a profit of NIS 1.25 billion.

 Frenkel, with Mubadala Investment Company from Abu Dhabi, acquired 22% stake of the Tamar gas field in the Mediterranean Sea.